-For this project 10 – 15 brand colours that use a Pantone® colour will be chosen.
-These brand colours should cover all aspects of the colour wheel.
-Adobe Photoshop CC 2018 will be used to create a test form and it will be printed with the Heidelberg PM 74 Sheetfed offset press.
-The test form will be processed for expanded gamut printing with the GMG OpenColor and Esko Equinox expanded gamut premedia workflow solutions that are available for this project.
-Folding Carton Substrates will be selected for this project as Expanded gamut printing is mostly used with Packaging applications.
+In this project 10 – 15 brand colours that use a Pantone® colour were chosen.
+The selected colours cover all aspects of the colour wheel.
+A test form was created and printed with an offset printing process.
+The test form was then processed for expanded gamut printing with the two different expanded gamut premedia workflow solutions that are available for this project.
 There will be at least four press runs needed for this project.
-Since the selected press is a four colour offset press, the press sheet has to be sent twice through the press.
-This creates an additional challenge for this project.
-The researchers on this project have consulted with the providers of the premedia workflow solutions in regards to the best colour sequence of the seven colours.
+Since the School of Graphic Communication Management only has a four colour offset press the press sheet have to be sent twice through the press.
+The colour sequence that was used for printing the seven colours was selected based on the recommendation of the providers of the premedia workflow solutions.

 Once the test sheets have been printed the selected colors will be measured for the L*a*b*-colour coordinates and compared to the L*a*b* values of those Pantone® colours provided by Pantone® itself.
 The colour differences will be recorded in DE2000 values, and the L*a*b*-values will also be evaluated to see if there is a more dominant colour difference in either red-green, blue-yellow or lightness of the printed sample colours.